brunch/brunch/docs/README.md

 ### Using alternative tableware

 Let's say you want to try the new fancy **CoffeeScript** thing.
 Maybe your OCD would be eased by conforming to 66 **ESLint** rules.
-It doesn't matter, Brunch plugins aim to help with all kinds of crazy cases.
+It doesn't matter, [more than 50 Brunch plugins](http://brunch.io/plugins) aim to help with all kinds of crazy cases.

 Install CoffeeScript plugin by executing `npm install --save coffee-script-brunch`.
 Then, create the `app/drink.coffee` file with some content: